shashankgupta5/SeleniumMavenProject/README.md

 ## What's New

+v0.3-Added support for running tests on PhantomJS (a headless browser with scriptable WebKit in JavaScript) where WebDriver protocol is implemented using GhostDriver.

-Added support for running test in distributed environment using selenium grid (creating a hub followed by attaching nodes to it).
+v0.2-Added support for running test in distributed environment using selenium grid (creating a hub followed by attaching nodes to it).
 For more information visit http://www.seleniumhq.org/docs/07_selenium_grid.jsp.
 Removed logic for creating test execution videos as it would not be useful in distributed environment.

 Added a switch in default_config.properties file to toggle remote or local test execution.
 If value is set to true then test will be executed using selenium grid server, else locally if set to false.